 - Older homes lose heat through gaps, poor insulation, and drafty windows.
-Weatherstripping, caulking, and adding insulation in key areas can cut energy loss by 15-20%.
+Sealing these gaps and adding insulation can reduce energy loss by 15% to 20%.

 - Replacing outdated heating, cooling, and appliances with high-efficiency models reduces energy waste.

-- Double-pane windows and modern HVAC systems can lower energy use by 30-50%.
+- Upgrading to double-pane windows and new HVAC systems can lower energy use by 30% to 50%.

 How Energy Loss Happens in Older Homes?